Continuous Integration#

 Depending on the source of GraphQL Schema or GraphQL Documents, pick one or few from the list.

-File in Git repository | @graphql-inspector/git-loader |
+File in Git repository@graphql-inspector/git-loader

-Let's take for example Schema Diffing and assume your latest schema.graphql
+Let’s take for example Schema Diffing and assume your latest schema.graphql is under master branch.

 You want to compare two GraphQL Schemas:

-npm install --global @graphql-inspector/diff-command
+npm i --global @graphql-inspector/diff-command

-You need to be able to load schema.graphql
+You need to be able to load schema.graphql from disk and from origin/master on Git:

-npm install --global @graphql-inspector/graphql-loader @graphql-inspector/git-loader
+npm i --global @graphql-inspector/graphql-loader @graphql-inspector/git-loader

 With everything installed, you can use the command below in your CI setup: